jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 ## Sending multipart requests with Curl

-The multipart requests are quite complex, but they can be easily represented using curl's -F flag:
+The multipart requests are quite complex, but they can be easily formed using curl's -F flag.

+Note in the following examples you would need to replace `<my_api_key>` by your actual API key value, and files named after the `@` symbol would need to exist (i.e. for `@metadata.json`a file named "metadata.json" containing JSON metadata, would need to exist in the current directory.

+#### Validate endpoint

 ```bash
 # Validate endpoint